christelbuchanan/bap-578-non-fungible-agents-nfa/docs/ImprintModuleRegistry.md

-# Memory Module Registry
+# Imprint Module Registry

 ## Overview

-The Memory Module Registry is a critical component of the BEP-007 Non-Fungible Agent (NFA) ecosystem that allows agents to register and manage external memory sources.
+The Imprint Module Registry is a critical component of the BEP-007 Non-Fungible Agent (NFA) ecosystem that allows agents to register and manage external imprint sources.
 This registry provides a secure and flexible way to extend an agent's capabilities without modifying the core contract.

 ## Purpose

 The primary purpose of the ImprintModuleRegistry is to:

-1. Allow agent owners to register approved external memory modules
+1. Allow agent owners to register approved external imprint modules
 2. Provide cryptographic verification for module registration
 3. Manage approval status for registered modules
-4. Store and retrieve metadata for memory modules
+4. Store and retrieve metadata for imprint modules
-5. Enable agents to access a network of specialized memory services
+5. Enable agents to access a network of specialized imprint services

 ## Contract Architecture